 The application process and readiness

-One possible outcome of this process is our Community Education and Training Coordinator suggesting that you are perhaps not yet ready to undertake this work, and would benefit from more time or support before stepping into it.
+One possible outcome of this process is our Community Programs Officer suggesting that you are perhaps not yet ready to undertake this work, and would benefit from more time or support before stepping into it.
 Many very successful long-term PANDA volunteers initially approached us before they were quite ready to step into this work.
 In our experience, sometimes people who have experienced perinatal anxiety and depression or other challenges can feel very passionate about helping others, while not yet being fully recovered themselves.
 Often, volunteers have benefited from waiting a little longer and/or seeking more support for their recovery, before stepping into training and then volunteering with PANDA.
 The volunteer application process aims to be a supportive vehicle to help you explore these issues.

 PANDA volunteer training is extensive, and trainees often find it very supportive and stimulating, but also challenging.
 Our trainers are skilled at perceiving if the training has triggered a decline in mental health issues, or if you are having particular difficulty dealing with some of the content.
 Support is offered, however such an experience might also mean postponing your training until you are more fully recovered.